-DRAFT HOOD means a nonadjustable device built into an appliance or made a part of the vent connector from an appliance, which is designed to:
+DRAFT HOOD means a nonadjustable device built into an appliance or made a part of the vent connector from an appliance, that is designed to:

-1) Provide for the ready escape of the flue gases in the event of no draft, backdraft or stoppage beyond the draft hood;

-2) Prevent a backdraft from entering the appliance; and

-3) Neutralize the effect of stack action of the chimney or gas vent upon the operation of the appliance.
+- 1. Provide for the ready escape of the flue gases in the event of no draft, backdraft, or stoppage beyond the draft hood; - 2.
+Prevent a backdraft from entering the appliance; and - 3.
+Neutralize the effect of stack action of the chimney or gas vent upon the operation of the appliance.